-... once a decision is made to allow individuals other than parents to petition for visitation privileges, there is no good reason for restricting this limited right to the child's grandparents; siblings, other relatives, even
+... once a decision is made to allow individuals other than parents to petition for visitation privileges, there is no good reason for restricting this limited right to the child's

 See e.g. Tramble v.
 Hill (1987), 7 R.F.L.
 (3d) 85 (Ont.
 U.F.C.) where "one of the major factors militating against the paternal grandmother's claim for access was that she would continue contact between the child and the father-something that posed a real risk for the child's future development."